bagder/uncurled/code.md

 # Source code

-## Don't accept undocumented code
+## Do not accept undocumented code

-Don't accept badly documented or badly tested code into the project.
+Do not accept badly documented or badly tested code into the project.
-Sometimes it is very tempting when the feature is nice and something you've been wanting for a long while but haven't yet been able to do yourself.
+Sometimes it is very tempting when the feature is nice and something you have been wanting for a long while but have not yet been able to do yourself.
 You.
 Must.
 Resist.
 It will haunt you and bounce back at you in the future and bite.

 ## Many bug-fixes address symptoms

-In line with that, most first version patches and fixes you get from contributors (who by their nature most often aren't long timers in the project) will fix the symptoms of bugs rather than the actual causes.
+In line with that, most first version patches and fixes you get from contributors (who by their nature most often are not long timers in the project) will fix the symptoms of bugs rather than the actual causes.
 Digging up the real underlying cause and its reason can be a lot of work and by nature people avoid "a lot of work" if at all possible...